EverestWorks/EverTerm/compile-win.md

 ======================================

-If you do not have the pyinstaller or py2exe mmodule(s), install with the command:
+If you do not have the pyinstaller or  install with the command:
-`pip install pyinstaller` or `pip install py2exe`
+`pip install pyinstaller` or

 Once pyinstaller is ready, download the source with either `gh repo clone EverestWorks/EverTerm` (Alert me if it doesn't work)!